jerome-trc/biomorph/ATTRIB.md

 - All variants of WPKP
 - All frames of CAMO, MKIT, PANA, and STYX

+All sprites in the BITE set are edits of the work of ZDoom forum user osjclatchford, with fixes by Hellstorm Archon.

 The following are edits of the work of [Ac!d](https://forum.zdoom.org/viewtopic.php?f=37&t=69513) (which are themselves edits of the works of 3D Realms Entertainment ApS):
 - PILSA0
 - RKITA0